New 2020-20222 Uganda Wildlife Authority Tariffs–Activity Fees

 Golden Monkey Tracking Permits – Mgahinga Gorilla National Park:

-Golden Monkey Trekking is popular with those that trek Gorillas in Mgahinga Gorilla Park and the Southend of Bwindi Forest.
+Golden Monkey Trekking is a sought-after activity, especially among those who are already trekking Gorillas in Mgahinga Gorilla Park and exploring the southern region of Bwindi Forest.

 Uganda National Park Entrance Fees:

-Uganda’s National Parks attract visitors, both domestic and from countries around the world.
-The daily park fees remain the most affordable in East Africa.
+Uganda National Park Entrance Fees: Uganda’s National Parks attract visitors from both domestic and international destinations, offering remarkable wildlife and natural beauty.
+Remarkably, the daily park fees in Uganda remain the most affordable in East Africa, ensuring accessibility for all.

-With awards for its Parks, it might surprise some that Uganda is maintaining park entrance fees at the current rates.
-Tourists from around the world will continue to pay $40 per day; children from five to fifteen will pay $20.
+Despite the accolades received for its parks, Uganda has chosen to maintain the current park entrance fees.
+Tourists from around the world will continue to pay $40 per day, while children between the ages of five and fifteen will be charged $20.

 Guided Nature Walks and Hiking Fees in Uganda’s National Parks:

 One of the things that distinguish Uganda from other East African Destinations is that if offers more out-of-the-vehicle activities than other countries.

 Most are familiar with Gorilla Trekking and chimpanzee Trekking, both in certain hiking activities, but there is more in Uganda.

 CNN Travel placed Bwindi Impenetrable Forest as one of the best hiking trails in the world list.